 Below are the Altos charts covering the 95032 zip code.
 Again, we’ll start with the 90-day statistics.

-Single Family Homes are taking double the time to sell as condos in this zip code, but less than the homes of the Los Gatos 95030 region.
+Homes are taking roughly the same time to sell in 95032 as in 95030, but condos are selling nearly twice as fast here as in their in-town counterparts.
 Still, small data pools means these percentages could fluctuate quickly.

 Above is the Median Price graph comparison between Condos and Single Family homes in 95032.
 They show similar trends, though they are a little shifted in time and don’t quite sync up.
-Both condos and homes show fairly level numbers for the second half of the year, so pricing has been stable.
+Both condos and homes show fairly level numbers for the second half of 2019, but by the start of 2020 began to move significantly.
+In the new year, condos dipped and homes rose in median price, but both have changed direction since.

-The graph above shows that inventory in both houses and condos have increased throughout most of the year, though they’ve hit their peak and are turning around.
+The graph above shows that inventory in both houses and condos have increased since the start of spring, though it hasn’t reached the levels of last year.

-Single family homes have seen a very slow decrease in the price per sqft, but condos are in a nosedive after a very quick rise.
+Single family homes have seen some strong ups and downs in the price per sqft, but condos are fairly stable after a winter drop and a spring rise.
 That might just be another case of small pools of data for the charts, though.

 Now we have one final Altos chart with the 90-day statistics for Los Gatos Mountains 95033:

-Days on Market in this update are slow, but looking only a little slower than homes in the 95030 sector.
+Days on Market in this update are slow, looking a little slower than homes in the 95030 sector.
 This might look different if things were broken down by price point, however.

 Why do you get so much more home for your money in Los Gatos than in a similar place like Los Altos?
 Why are the Los Gatos Real Estate Market Trends milder than Palo Alto or nearby?